balderdashy/mast/README.md

 Component
 - may contain multiple named subomponents

-Table
+Tree
 - extends component
-- contains a list of subcomponent rows which correspond with a collection of Mast.Models
+- contains a list of subcomponent branches which correspond with a collection of Mast.Models